Man Made

 Original Music: Jack Prest, James Mangohig and David McMicken

-Click here to read interveiw with Co-Artistic Directors Tim Newth and David McMicken by General Manager Agnès Michelet about the creation of Man Made.
+Click here to read an interview with Co-Artistic Directors Tim Newth and David McMicken by General Manager Agnès Michelet about the creation of Man Made.

 Performers